JoeSiu/sdsandbox/README.md

 ### Version 2

-The second idea is to randomize the background as well.
-So I find around ~300 background images and randomly display it in each frame.
+The second idea is to randomize the track color as well as the background.
+I used around ~300 background images and randomly display it in each frame.
 The backgrounds are also randomly rotated each time so it won't be the same.
 Here is the salient result:

 <img src="assets/vid_008.gif">